Octogee

 Transparency.

 Octo's work happens in the open.
 Everyone in the channel sees what Octo is doing, step by step, live.
 No black boxes.
-Collaboration requires that all the humans see the same things.

 Safety.

 Your data lives in an isolated container, not a public chat platform.
 Octo only has the tools they need.
 Sensitive info stays between the people you invited.
-You can actually trust the room.

 Collaboration.

-This is the point.
 Octo + your people, in the same channel, working the same dream.
 A purpose-built shared room where Octo is a full participant and real humans are the reality check.
 That's when dreams become real.

 This is the moat.
 You can get an AI that talks.
 You can get an AI that codes.
 You cannot get an AI that does real things, visibly, safely, with your people — anywhere else.
 Anywhere else, you’re alone with it.
 Here, you’re not.